dart-lang/site-www/src/resources/dart-tips/dart-tips-6.md

 }
 {% endprettify %}

-To briefly recap, there are two ways to define optional parameters.
+To briefly recap, there are two ways to define optional parameters:

 * `[` `]` for optional positional parameters
 * `{` `}` for optional named parameters